BELIEF SYSTEMS GENERALLY

 Beliefs generally can be categorized into three groups:

-1) Those that are based on solid and uncontradicted evidence to the point they are universally accepted, which includes virtually all of mathematics and the generally accepted theories in physics and the other hard sciences.
+1) Those that are based on solid and uncontradicted evidence to the point they are universally accepted, which includes virtually all the beliefs of mathematics and the generally accepted theories in physics and the other hard sciences.
 Such beliefs usually become more popular and accepted over time unless opposed by a unified power elite.

 3) Those that are based on pure speculation, which includes virtually all religious ideas and some of political and social philosophy.
 These beliefs generally become common only because of power relationships, when they suit the interests of the powerful who impose them on others, though note that sometimes the powerful may support such beliefs because they think the beliefs will lead to the greater good, which can be in the interests of the powerful.